Last Updated on May 5, 2022 by Larissa

 The echoes of war have gradually faded in Vietnam as the country has rebounded from decades of conflict to create a thriving modern economy; one sign of the forward looking times, former adversaries are now welcomed.
-Visiting Vietnam today is an eye-opening experience, particularly for an American visitor.
+There are plenty of ways to see Vietnam, visiting Vietnam today is an eye-opening experience, particularly for an American visitor.

 Ho Chi Minh City is now booming, not from gunfire as before but commerce.
 New skyscrapers pierce the low-lying haze while the bicycles of yesterday have been replaced with over 2,000,000 motorcycles, creating a buzz both literally and figuratively.
-But there are still many opportunities to experience vestiges of the city formerly known as Saigon.
+But during a 2-week vietnam itinerary there are still many opportunities to experience vestiges of the the former war-torn country, including the city formerly known as Saigon.

 We began our travel back in time at the War Remnants Museum.
 The museum highlights the Vietnamese perspective of the wars against the French and the Americans.
 In a subtle twist it’s housed in the former U.S. Information Office, considered by many reporters to be a constant source of misinformation about the conflict.